ri0t1985/api-creator/README.md

 * Scrape data from website into storage
 * Visually select HTML-element from target-website which contains relevant data

-## Minmal Viable Learning
+## Minimal Viable Learning

-* The codingprocess
+* The coding-process
 * Pair/peer-programming
-* Understanding why doding decisions are made
+* Understanding why doing decisions are made
 * How to debug an API
 * Kanban + / tasks /
 * scrum